Got Flooding? Protect Your HVAC System After a Storm

 You may even want to consider replacing it rather than HVAC repair, especially if it was partially or entirely submerged when flood waters rose.
 If you choose to go this route, the experts from Turner’s Service can help you choose the best new unit for you.

 Your ducts can also be affected by storms and flooding.
 If your home suffers damage near ductwork, make sure the ducts are intact and don’t have debris or mold/mildew growth inside of them before you use your system again.
 If you’re not sure, call for help to avoid illness, allergies, and asthma problems at home.

 At Turner’s Service, our HVAC technicians are experienced in dealing with the aftermath floods can leave behind.
 We’ll get your HVAC repair completed as soon as possible, and even help you with other flooding repair, so you can get your home back to normal.
-Call to make your appointment today!
+Call or make your appointment today!